 So, Kamina gets to put in one last appearance and shake everybody out of their trans-dimensional funk.
-Awesome enough on its own, but can we just talk about the fact that he DID finally pay Yoko back for that kiss?
-I was really wishing he could have got to say "Told you I'd pay you back," or something similar, but maybe the scene didn't really need it.
+Awesome enough on its own, but he also DID finally pay Yoko back for that kiss.

-A lot of Guame's action and words take on a different light when you realize in Parallel Works 8 it is implied strongly, if not outright confirmed, Guame is Lord Genome's Boota.
+A lot of Guame's action and words take on a different light when you realize that in Parallel Works 8 it is implied strongly, if not outright confirmed, Guame is Lord Genome's Boota.
 He either was modified by Lord Genome into a more humanoid body or self-evolved like Boota did.
-He comments on the humans not knowing their true enemy not because of his loyalty to Lord Genome because he was there in the last round of fights against the Anti-Spirals.
+He comments on the humans not knowing their true enemy not because of his loyalty to Lord Genome, but because he was there in the last round of fights against the Anti-Spirals.
 His "I go back with Lord Genome a long time" is downplaying having spent a thousand years plus with the man.
-His perviness and his role as providing Lord Genome with women to have his children with are probably rooted in that even if Guame lost the ability to reproduce in his humanoidification he was originally a normal spiral being/animal unlike his compatriots.
-Unlike Lord Genome who has been having sex with human females Guame has been providing for the last thousand years, Guame has spent a thousand years without being able to do the same despite having the same original urges.
+His perviness and his role as providing Lord Genome with women to have his children are probably rooted in the fact that even if Guame lost the ability to reproduce in his humanoid form, he was originally a normal spiral being/animal unlike his compatriots.
+Unlike Lord Genome, who has been having sex with human females Guame has been providing for the last thousand years, Guame has spent a thousand years without being able to do the same despite having the same original urges.
 He can influence Lord Genome because he's likely Lord Genome's only, as well as oldest, friend.

 Those buildings that Teppelin drops?
 How much do you want to bet everyone was out for the day?
 Even so, would you want to come home, only to find that all your Earthly possessions were now smashed to bits, courtesy of your living god?

-Consider Paralell Works #8, where explains how Lordgenome lose the war against the Anti-Spirals.
-The civilization on Earth reached an advanced tech level which could support the life of billions.
-When it was imposed that Earth couldn't have more than one million of humans, Lordgenome probably executed a genocide to keep their numbers in check.
+Consider Paralell Works #8, which explains how Lordgenome lose the war against the Anti-Spirals.
+The civilization on Earth reached an advanced tech level which could support billions.
+When it was imposed that Earth couldn't have more than one million humans, Lordgenome probably executed a genocide to keep their numbers in check.